 These are giants in the world of digital musical instruments.
-They have proven to be reliable brands that provide the best technology in the industry that for now other brands can’t offer.
+They are proven, reliable brands that provide the best technology in the industry that other brands can’t offer right now.

-Buying a digital piano from one those 5 brands will save you time and headaches of dealing with less known brands starting from poor build quality and ending with unrealistic sound and feel of the instrument.
+Buying a digital piano from one these 7 brands will save you the time and headache of dealing with lesser-known brands that deliver poor build quality and provide an unrealistic sound and feel.

-Well, of course, this may not always be the case.
-But do you want to take that chance?
+While this may not always be the case, do you really want to take that chance?

-There are many more of them, but these are the most popular ones.
+There are many more I could mention, but these are the most popular ones.

-Digital pianos from these manufacturers are usually good looking and very affordable, but the realism of sound and key action leaves a lot to be desired.
+Digital pianos from these manufacturers usually look good and are very affordable, but their sound realism and key action leaves a lot to be desired.

-The difference between the actions come from the type of mechanism they use.
+The difference between these actions comes from the type of mechanisms they use.

-This, in turn, determines how much force is needed to press a key and how realistic the action compared to the feel of an acoustic piano keyboard.
+This, in turn, determines how much force is needed to press a key and how realistic the action will be compared to the feel of an acoustic piano keyboard.

-Depending on your needs and playing style one type may be more suited to your than the others.
+Depending on your needs and playing style, you may prefer one type more than the others.